-    Eclampsia: This involves an involuntary contraction of the muscles and can be described as a fit or a convulsion that pregnant women can have.
+- Eclampsia: This involves an involuntary contraction of the muscles and can be described as a fit or a convulsion that pregnant women can have.
 It can occur after the 20th week or immediately after delivery.
-During the fit which last for less than a minute, the mother can experience repetitive movements of the arms, legs or neck and she could also lose consciousness.
+During the fit, which lasts for less than a minute, the mother can experience repetitive movements of the arms, legs or neck, and she could also lose consciousness.

-Stroke: When blood supply to the brain is reduced due to high blood pressure, it can cause cerebral haemorrhage, commonly known as stroke.
-In this case, the brain does not receive the necessary oxygen from the blood causing the cells to die and thus leading to brain damage or in certain cases, death.
+- Stroke: When the blood supply to the brain is reduced due to high blood pressure, it can cause cerebral haemorrhage, commonly known as a stroke.
+In this case, the brain does not receive the necessary oxygen from the blood, causing the cells to die, and thus leading to brain damage or in certain cases, death.

 If the mother is diagnosed with preeclampsia, the baby can face the following health issues: